AmaralVh/AmaralVh/README.md

-### Olá!
-Eu sou o Victor Hugo Amaral
 ### Hello!
 I am Victor Hugo Amaral

-- Estudante de Ciência da Computação na Universidade de São Paulo - USP
-- Studying Computer Science at the University of Sao Paulo - USP
+- Student of Computer Science at the University of Sao Paulo - USP

-- Estudando Desenvolvimento Web e Ciência de Dados
 - Studying Web Development and Data Science